Erika-Russi/NYC_Open_Data/README.md

 # H. Analysis

-I hypothesized that NYC's most expensive neighborhoods received the most school capital construction funding by project.
+I hypothesized that NYC's most expensive neighborhoods received the most school construction funding by project.
+My hypothesis was incorrect; the correlation between mean value per square foot by neighborhood and mean construction award per project by neighborhood was nearly zero.
+From a school funding and resources allocation perspective, it was a reasurring conclusion.

-My hypothesis was incorrect; the correlation between mean value per square foot by neighborhood and mean construction award per project was very close to zero.
+Initially, I believed my data to have a linear relationship and I assumed I would use a parametric machine learning algorithm when it came time to model my data.
+However, once I discovered there was no apparent relationship between my features, I checked the distribution of my data overall, using the Shapiro Wilk and D’Agostino’s K^2 Tests.
+My data failed these normality tests, so I had to choose a non-parametric machine learning algorithm.
+Non-parametric models do not assume data follows a normal distribution, because they don't assume the data follows *any* distribution.
+I chose K-nearest Neighbors to classify between 4 categories of school construction dollar amounts (low, medium, high, and very high).
+The model worked best at distinguishing the Very High category, based on that category's F-1 score.

-After
+In the future, I would like to run a variety of non-parametric models, such as Decision Trees or Support Vector Machines to see which one would perform best.
+I would also like to include more complex features to the data set, such as the 'Building Class category' or 'Project type'.